petkaantonov/bluebird/API.md

 });
 ```

-If too many promises are rejected so that the promise can never become fulfilled, it will be immediately rejected with an `AggregateError` of the rejection reasons in the order they were thrown in.
+If too many promises are rejected so that the promise can never become fulfilled, it will be immediately rejected with an [`AggregateError`](#aggregateerror) of the rejection reasons in the order they were thrown in.

-You can get a reference to `AggregateError` from `Promise.AggregateError`. `AggregateError`s are also caught in an `.error()` handler, even if the contained errors are not operational.
+You can get a reference to `AggregateError` from `Promise.AggregateError`.

-`AggregateError` is an array-like object, with numeric indices and a `.length` property.
-It supports all generic array methods such as `.forEach` directly.

 ```js
 //For clarity assumes bluebird error types have been globalized